astephane/racatoma/README.md

-RAting CAlculator & TOurnament MAnager
+# Rating Calculator & Tournament Manager

 `racatoma` stands for _Rating Calculator & Tournament Monager_.
 It provides an ELO, Glicko and Glicko-2 rating calculator alongside with ladder, swiss and round-robin tournaments management.